-BASSETERRE, St. Kitts, April 6, 2018 (Press Unit in the Office of the Prime Minister) – Citizens residing in the St. Peter’s community were given the opportunity to add their views and opinions on the discussions surrounding the use of marijuana/cannabis sativa in the Federation, when the St. Kitts and Nevis National Marijuana Commission hosted its first in a series of town hall meetings at the Anglican Church Hall on Thursday night (April 5).
+BASSETERRE, St. Kitts, April 6, 2018 (Press Unit in the Office of the Prime Minister) – Citizens residing in the St. Peter’s community were given the opportunity to add their views and opinions on the discussions surrounding the use of marijuana/cannabis sativa, similar to mmmp lansing, in the Federation, when the St. Kitts and Nevis National Marijuana Commission hosted its first in a series of town hall meetings at the Anglican Church Hall on Thursday night (April 5).

 The meeting was attended by individuals from all walks of life including members of the Rastafarian community, the youth and representatives from the faith-based community.